software-students-spring2024/3-python-package-exercise-team-ndn/README.md

 ## Instructions

 ### Setting Up
+Ensure you already have pipenv on your machine.
+Type this into a cmd: pipenv install -i https://test.pypi.org/simple/ ndnGeometryCalc

 ### Using the Package
 To import our package, simply include the following line in the program: